Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continue on the Rúa Real in Pontedeume on day three of the Camino InglésContinue on the Rúa Real in Pontedeume

-It is about 200 meters straight south and uphill, when the Rúa Real bends to the left, at this plaza, shown below, near the Santiago Church.
-There is an inviting statue of St. Francis and a set of stairs beckoning you to climb up.
+It is about 200 meters straight south and uphill, when the Rúa Real bends to the left, then to the right, and up a few stairs to the right is this plaza, shown below, near the Santiago Church.

+There is an inviting statue of St. Francis and another set of stairs beckoning you to climb up.
 These stairs lead you off the Camino, but it is worth the short climb to have a look at the church.

 Praza da Igrexa and Statue of St. Francis of Assisi on day three of the Camino InglésPraza da Igrexa and Statue of St. Francis of Assisi